ethereum-optimism/design-docs/security/fma-shared-lockbox.md

 - **Contracts**:
     - Introduction of the `SharedLockbox`.
     - Updates to the `OptimismPortal` to lock and unlock ETH from the `Sharedlockbox`.
-    - Updates to the `SuperchainConfig` to manage the dependency set.
+    - Updates to the `SuperchainConfig` to manage the dependency, thereby removing this functionality from `SystemConfig`.
-    - Updates to the `SystemConfig` to be managed by `SuperchainConfig`.
     - Introduction of `LiquidityMigrator`, an intermediate contract for moving ETH liquidity into the `SharedLockbox`.
 - **Scripts**:
     - Management of `OptimismPortal` upgrades that include the ETH liquidity migration process.